libredsp/.github/profile/README.md

 # LibreDSP

-**LibreDSP** is a DSP software (written in TypeScript) for designing digital filters, hybrid simulation, and more.
+**LibreDSP** is a DSP software for designing digital filters, hybrid simulation, and more.

 To try the app, visit: [LibreDSP.github.io](https://LibreDSP.Github.io)